hplar05/Todo-App/README.md

   - Employs ToastAndroid to provide instant feedback for add, input, and remove actions.

 - **Task Modification:**
-  - Modal interface for editing and removing tasks.
+  - Modal interface for editing, removing tasks, and removing completed tasks.

-- **Splash Screen:**
-  - Includes a splash screen for a better user experience during app startup.

 ## Known Issues or Limitations